Skip to content

 9. Consider Time Zones: Always specify the correct timezone for your schedule

-10. Resource Exclusions: Use excludeNamespaces or label selectors to protect critical resources
+10. Resource Exclusions: Use config.excludeNamespaces or label selectors to protect critical resources

 Troubleshooting